haodeng/python-notes/exception/README.md

 Predefined Clean-up Actions

-Use with is a good practice.
+Use with is a good practice. file auto closed, like java try(closeable resources){}
 ```python
 with open("myfile.txt") as f:
     for line in f: